Undergraduate Research Opportunities & Funds

 Presentations at Conferences: The application form asks whether students might apply for funds to present their projects at conferences.
 They should respond “yes” if they are giving any thought to applying to present, even though they cannot know now whether or not they will be accepted by the conference(s).
 Moreover, students who may present at a conference should fill out the funding application form now even if they are not asking for any other funding.
 They should estimate the costs for attending a conference in the space provided.
 (Note that costs to cover travel to the annual MA Statewide Research Conference in Amherst are provided to interested students through another process, and should not be included here.)

-Decision making process and notification: All funding decisions are made by the Undergraduate Research Committee, which is a faculty-student committee.
+Decision making process and notification: All funding decisions are made by the Undergraduate Research Committee, which is a faculty committee.
 Students and/or sponsors may be contacted by the committee if more information is needed during the process.
 Students will be notified of the committee’s decision by email.
 Decisions will be announced by the end of the Fall 2017 semester.

 An Application Form and Detailed Instructions for completing and submitting the application are available by clicking on the appropriate link directly below.